martysteer/doozer/ImageBind/README.md

   jupyter notebook --generate-config
   ```

-* If neither of the above did the trick, restart the kernel, Docker container and/or the Pi.
+* Restart the Docker container.

+* Reboot your Raspberry Pi.

 ### All other issues